Kmmperalta-psu-c/api_call/README.md

 THIS IS MY SIMPLE API_CALL (POST,GET,PUT,PATCH, AND DELETE)

 First, I created the API Call project using Composer in the Command Prompt.
-After creating the project, I opened it in Visual Studio Code and set up the database connection in the .env file.
+After creating the project, I opened it in VSCodium and set up the database connection in the .env file.
 I also created the SQLite database file and ran the migration command to create the tables needed for the project.

 Next, I started the Laravel server using php artisan serve to check if the project was working properly.
 After that, I created the Student model, controller, migration, and API routes for managing student data.